Dental Office Remodeling Best Practices

 If you lease your office space, consider a conditional provision for tenant improvement (TI)

-Dental office design
+Dental office build out and design

-At Stryker Construction, we offer in-house design assistance.
+At Stryker Construction, we offer in-house office build out and design assistance.
 When it comes to dental office remodeling, you need specific interior design, and construction experts.
 When you hire a general contractor who specializes in dental construction and design, you save yourself money in the long run.
 We understand your practice’s needs, requirements and specifications.
 Our purpose is to help you find solutions to all of your design problems, while creating functional and beautiful spaces.

 Configuring your reception area is critical.
 This is the space in which your patients make their first interaction with you and your staff.
 Consider calming, neutral colors to make patients feel comfortable.
 Other design considerations should be taken into account, for example: not facing the receptionist directly towards the waiting patients, separating the check-in and checkout areas of the office, and placing restroom door entires away from the seating areas are conscious design decisions that can result in positive changes.